 Western medicine commonly treats psoriasis with topical medications and/or oral medications and injections that are directed towards the immune system.
 Over time, your skin can become resistant to treatment and may no longer work, especially when topical steroids are used.
 Also, many psoriasis sufferers say that they have either not yet found a treatment that really works or they are afraid of the adverse reactions they will have to the medications.

 What is the best treatment for psoriasis?
 In most cases, the patient has tried every medication and ointment without success and is seeking an alternative.
 In the initial visit, the patient is asked many detailed questions and we talk with them about the course of treatment.
 Acupuncture is recommended several times per week initially.
 In all cases, patients are advised about their diet and nutritional supplements are recommended.
-Chinese herbal medicine is a very important part of a natural treatment for psoriasis.
+Eastern herbal medicine is a very important part of a natural treatment for psoriasis.
 We use herbal formulas that inhibit inflammatory cytokines associated with psoriasis.

-According to the Chinese medicine theory, psoriasis is due to heat and dryness in the blood giving rise to wind toxins which flow into the skin.
+According to the Eastern medicine theory, psoriasis is due to heat and dryness in the blood giving rise to wind toxins which flow into the skin.
 This may also be mixed with dampness.
 Therefore, the treatment principles are to dispel wind and disinhibit dampness, clear the blood and moisten dryness.